 The serious injury threshold determines whether you can step outside Florida’s no-fault system and sue the at-fault driver for full damages.
 You meet this threshold if you suffer permanent injury, significant scarring or disfigurement, or substantial loss of bodily function.

 When you meet the serious injury threshold, you can pursue a negligence claim against the at-fault driver.
-This allows you to recover full compensation for all damages, including pain and suffering.
-Without meeting this threshold, you’re limited to PIP benefits.
+This allows you to seek compensation for all damages, including pain and suffering.
+Without meeting this threshold, you’re generally limited to PIP benefits.

 Uninsured or underinsured motorist coverage protects you if the at-fault driver lacks sufficient insurance.
-This coverage helps ensure you receive fair compensation even when the other driver’s insurance is inadequate.
+Pursuing compensation from an uninsured driver can be challenging, as they often lack assets to cover your damages.
+In these cases, having uninsured motorist coverage can help you pursue compensation even when the other driver’s insurance is inadequate.

 Florida law imposes strict deadlines for filing car accident claims.
-You have two years from the accident date to file a negligence-based personal injury lawsuit.
+You generally have two years from the accident date to file a negligence-based personal injury lawsuit for claims accruing on or after March 24, 2023.
 This deadline was reduced from four years in March 2023 under House Bill 837.
 Acting quickly preserves your rights and allows your attorney to gather evidence before it’s lost.

 What to Do After a Car Accident in Tampa